latitudesh/examples/terraform/nixos/nixos-anywhere/README.md

-Deploys Ubuntu machine and rewrites it with nixos with webserver.
+Deploys Ubuntu machine and rewrites it with nixos with web

 - Install nix with flakes and commands enabled.
 - Run `tofu apply`